actix/actix-website/content/docs/errors.md

 impl<T: Responder, E: Into<Error>> Responder for Result<T, E>
 ```

-`Error` in the code above is actix's error definition, and any errors that
+`Error` in the code above is actix-web's error definition, and any errors that
 implement `ResponseError` can be converted to one automatically.

 Actix-web provides `ResponseError` implementations for some common non-actix